semgrep/semgrep-docs/docs/deepsemgrep.md

 ### Class inheritance

-This section compares the possible results of a scan across multiple files using Semgrep and DeepSemgrep.
+This section compares the possible findings of a scan across multiple files using Semgrep and DeepSemgrep.

 To scan for methods that throw a particular exception, `ExampleException`, use the following rule: